Real Life and Times in the Dominican Republic

 Example trip:La Romana from Santo Domingo is about $3USD (2006), busses leave every hour from 5 AM to 9 PM, takes a little under 2 hours, stopping at Camino Ave.
 Return is the same.

 Taxis can be found on most city streets.
-You can usually get a taxi within the city of Santo Domingo for about $125 to $150 pesos (prices have been going up as the gas prices raise).
+The taxis do not have any certain color or car type although there are some yellow cabs now in service.
+Most will have a small yellow taxi light on top of the car or a plack in the front window.
+You can usually get a taxi within the city of Santo Domingo for about $160 to $200 pesos (prices have been going up as the gas prices raise).
 Try to have the correct change, especially if you are paying in foreign monies as drivers usually do not have change.
 The best way to get a good price on a taxi is to call one of the major taxi services instead of using the ones on the streets or in front of hotels.
 Always ask the price first and if your not happy call a local company to pick you up.

-If your at a hotel you may need to walk to the front if your getting a non-hotel affiliated taxi.
-If your in a restaurant or local business and need a taxi most will call one for you.
+If you're at a hotel you may need to walk to the front if your getting a non-hotel affiliated taxi.
+If you're in a restaurant or local business and need a taxi most will call one for you.

 The safest night time travel is by a taxi direct to your destination.
 One thing that you should try to remember for safety's sake, ask the driver for his taxi number and remember it or write it down.
 This way if he does not have a number you may not want to take the ride and if there is any problem you will be able to give the driver information to the proper authorities.
 Also, if you know the person he will be more likely to go out of his way to make sure you are safe.

 There are taxis available at all the major airports and their prices are usually posted.
-(2007-from Santo Domingo International Airport to Santo Domingo the ride is about $600 pesos)
+(2012-from Santo Domingo International Airport to Santo Domingo the ride is about $800 pesos).
+Their prices are usually the average going rate.

 If you are coming to Santo Domingo write these numbers down and take them with you so you can call your own taxi and get the best rates.